CheoljongPaek/React/lireddit-server/README.md

 - The cookie is sent to graphql api
 - The graphql api has cookie
 - it tells id and what we vote on any post.

+59. Optimization with data loader.
+N+1 problem in graphql.